 “Given the deputy mayor [for policing]’s performance to date you would have thought he would want to surround himself with experienced people.”

-Last month, the mayor sacked five senior members from his office including his mentoring ambassador Ray Lewis, health and families adviser Pam Chesters, “efficiencies czar” Nicholas Griffin, director of environment Kulveer Ranger and volunteering adviser Lizzie Noel.
+Last month, the Why do campaigners want Boris Johnson to be sacked? from his office including his mentoring ambassador Ray Lewis, health and families adviser Pam Chesters, “efficiencies czar” Nicholas Griffin, director of environment Kulveer Ranger and volunteering adviser Lizzie Noel.

 More like this